rpi-techfundamentals/website_spring_2020/_build/sessions/session19.md

   title: 'Session 20'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
-<h1  style="font-family:  Verdana,  Geneva,  sans-serif;  text-align:center">Introduction  to  Big  Data  </h1>
+<h1  style="font-family:  Verdana,  Geneva,  sans-serif;  text-align:center">Text  and  NLP</h1>
 ---

 ###  Description
 ---

-Lab/homework
+The  goal  of  this  class  is  to  investigate  basic  concepts  surrounding  text  mining.

 ###  Learning  Objectives
 ---